Foundations of LE Audio: Broadcast Isochronous Streams

 Level 3Use of an authenticated Broadcast_Code

-For example, the Broadcast_Code as the Bluetooth Privacy Code string ‘GymTime$2day’ is represented as the 128-bit Broadcast_Code value 0x00000000_79616432_24656D69_546D7947.
+For example, the Bluetooth Privacy Code string ‘GymTime$2day’ converts to the 128-bit Broadcast_Code value 0x00000000_79616432_24656D69_546D7947.

 To broadcast data using BISes within a BIG, a device needs to first configure advertising PDUs containing BIG synchronization information and then the isochronous data.
 This synchronization information is needed for Scanners to achieve synchronization with a BIG that transports relevant broadcast streams.